-3.5.5.2 Corrections to be applied to barograph readings
+3.4.5.2 Corrections to be applied to barograph readings

 The temperature compensation of each individual instrument should be tested before the instrument is used, and the scale factor should be adjusted by testing in a vacuum chamber.
 If the barograph is used only to find the barometric change, the corrections are not usually applied to the readings.
 In this case, the accurate setting of the pen position is not important.
-When absolute pressure values are required from the barograph, the record should be compared with the corrected readings of a mercury barometer or a good aneroid barometer at least once every 24 h and the desired values found by interpolation.
+When absolute pressure values are required from the barograph, the record should be compared with the reading of an electrical barometer or a good aneroid barometer at least once every 24 h and the desired values found by interpolation.

-3.6 Bourdon-tube barometers

-Bourdon-tube barometers usually consist of a sensor element that, as for an aneroid capsule, changes its shape under the influence of pressure changes (pressure transducers) and a transducer that transforms the changes into a form directly usable by the observer.
-The display may be remote from the sensor.
-Precise and stable digital instruments with quartz Bourdon tubes are used as working reference barometers in calibration laboratories.
+3.4.5 Transport

+If a barograph has to be transported by air or transported at a high altitude, the pen arm should be disconnected and precautions should be taken to ensure that the mechanism is able to withstand the overload caused by exceeding the normal measuring range of the instrument.

-3.7 Barometric change
+3.5 Barometric change and Pressure tendency

+3.5.1 Pressure tendency and pressure tendency characteristics

+At surface synoptic observing stations, pressure tendency and the pressure tendency characteristic should be derived from pressure observations from the last 3 h (over 24 h in tropical regions).
+Typically, the pressure tendency characteristic can be expressed by the shape of the curve recorded by a barograph during the 3 h period preceding an observation (WMO, 2010b).
+In the case of hourly observations, the amount and characteristic can be based on only four observations, and misinterpretations may result.
+Therefore, it is recommended that the characteristic should be determined on a higher frequency of observations, for example with 10 min intervals (WMO, 1985).
+Nine types of pressure tendency characteristics are defined (see WMO, 2010a, p.
+II-4-8).

+3.5.2 Measurement of a barometric change

-Two methods are available to stations making observations at least every 3 h as follows:
+Several methods are available to stations making observations at least every 3 h as follows:

+(a) Digital electronic barometers usually display the pressure tendency together with the actual pressure

-(a) The change can be read from the barograph; or
+(b) The change can be read directly from a barograph; or

-(b) The change can be obtained from appropriate readings of the barometer, corrected to station level.
-If the choice is between an ordinary mercury barometer and a first-class open-scale barograph, the latter should be selected for the reasons outlined below.
+(c) The change can be obtained from appropriate readings of the barometer, corrected to station level.

 The error of a single barometric reading is mainly random, assuming that the barometer functions perfectly.
 Therefore, when two independent readings are subtracted to find the amount of change, the errors may be cumulative.
-Barograph errors are partly systematic in nature, so that in the relatively short period of 3 h, the errors are likely to have the same sign and would, therefore, be diminished by subtraction.
+Errors are partly systematic in nature, so that in the relatively short period of 3 h, the errors are likely to have the same sign and would, therefore, be diminished by subtraction.

-A further reason for using the barograph is the convenience of avoiding the need to correct barometric readings to station level.
-In any case, the barograph must be used to ascertain the characteristic of the barometric change.

-Barometers with digital displays are also very suitable for determining the magnitude and character of a pressure change.

-3.8 General exposure requirements